This is a guest post by John Allspaw (@allspaw)

 This means squashing poor communication habits as they happen from the BOFHs in the organization.
 This also means making post-launch and post-mortem meetings blameless.
 This also means keeping a close eye on how people talk about each other’s work.
 See a lot of “us” and “they” and “we” in conversation along the dev and ops boundaries?
 You just might have a problem, and it’s your job as manager to look into it and get those pronouns removed from the vocabulary.

-- He’s likeable and approachable.
+- Are likeable and approachable.

-- He’s a guy who gets things done.
+- Gets things done.

-Because that guy gets what DevOps is about.
+Because they get what DevOps is about.

 About the author